Knowledge is Power

 If the neural network is trained on 20 objects, its entire universe is comprised only of those 20 objects.
 If a foreign object is put into the system, the brightest bulb concept ensures that this never-before-seen object will be associated with one of the objects seen in the training set.
 After all, one of the bulbs will still be deemed the brightest even if it is an incorrect prediction.
 The results of this kind of ‘force-fit’ classification can be disastrous

 A smarter AI system should know a lot about the objects it has been trained on.
-But it would also know when a unrecognized object (anomaly) has been introduced to the system.
+But it would also know when an unrecognized object (anomaly) has been introduced to the system.

 In the real world, the unexpected happens.
 Sometimes, the unexpected is just a random variation and may be inconsequential.
 In other cases, it could be critical.
 An anomaly could represent a failure mode that has never occurred before, changing tactics by an adversary, or even a mutation of a virus that is being studied.